lrencallado/crypto-checkout-simulator/README.md

     - This will include Users and Roles management and login
 - Improve api routes versioning (if needed)
 - Full test case coverage

 ---

+## 📦 Features

+- `POST /api/v1/checkout` – Create a fake checkout session
+- `POST /webhook` – Handle simulated Coinbase webhook payloads
+- `/up` - Laravel includes a built-in health check route that can be used to monitor the status of your application
+- `/pulse` - Laravel built-in pulse delivers at-a-glance insights of application's performance and usage.
+Track down bottlenecks like slow jobs and endpoints, find your most active users, and more.
+- Mocked Coinbase payment URL
+- Stores transactions in a MySQL database

+---